 INTRODUCTION

-In this article, I contend that Jemisin’s work falls into the category of what I have dubbed the postcolonial ecoGothic even though it is a trilogy of fantasy fiction set in an alternate universe.
+In this article, I contend that Jemisin’s work falls into the category of what I have dubbed the postcolonial ecoGothic (Harris Satkunananthan, 2015) even though it is a trilogy of fantasy fiction set in an alternate universe.
 The Broken Earth trilogy contains the same fractured markers of loss, and of the recreation of narratives through a literal splitting of an ur-narrative through three personas.
 This splitting operates to reconstruct both personal and collective histories of the world pre-and-post Stillness and is reflective of the postcolonial condition.
 More specifically I read it in a distillation of the post-colonial condition in Anna Tsing’s and Donna Haraway’s model of the Plantationocene in which the postcolonial individual and community must struggle not just against dominant narratives about how the world is shaped in order to assert individual and collective autonomy, but against the threat posed by environmental destruction.
 The struggle requires an understanding of how the separations and alienation caused by plantation systems engender multiple monstrosities.
 I read this struggle in a selected analysis of the three novels of NK Jemisin’s Broken Earth trilogy.

 Our world is fraught with not just a global pandemic but by ecological disaster with erratic weather changes and climate change that has been summarily denied by more than one world government while others struggle to ratify treaties and to institute procedures for mitigating a widespread damage.
 For instance, in 2021, the United Nations Climate Change Summit (COP26) was held in Glasgow”.
 Mitchell Lennan and Elisa Morgera (2022), in a roundup of the summit in relation to the importance to global oceans write that the COP26 pact explicitly refers to the limiting of “global warming to 1.5 °C”, reducing “global greenhouse gas emissions” and r3educing global carbon dioxide levels (2022, p.142).
 Nevertheless, not all countries have signed these pacts.
 Many tensions and crosshairs exist; not all nations are equally compliant or are able to be equally compliant.
 These widespread tensions and societal disruptions are part and parcel of the age of what has been named the age of the Anthropocene.
 The “Anthropocene” comes from two words “anthropo, for “man,” and cene, for “new””.
 Jason C Moore (2015) makes an important point that we should be looking beyond the Anthropocene to the sociopolitical ramifications of the Capitalocene.
 Furthermore, Haraway notes that the “Anthropocene is more a boundary event than an epoch” and that there are several discontinuities that need to be addressed, particularly in relation to humanity and the ways in which we can “replenish refuge” (p.160).